 Figure 1.
 Hypothesis of glioblastoma development.
 (A) After malignant transformation, we hypothesise that glioblastoma cells extensively infiltrate the normal brain parenchyma by exploiting their intrinsic migratory phenotype along white matter tracts (green cells).
 (B) Infiltration may involve the Sub-Ventricular Zone (SVZ) a known reservoir of neural stem cells (blue cells).
 (C) When infiltrative cells encounter the right microenvironment or are triggered by a stimulus that fosters proliferation, they grow into a large mass.
 This model is consistent with universal relapse, extensive infiltration even in early tumours and the common incidence of multifocal disease in glioblastoma (>10%), a rare condition in other solid tumours.
-Hence, we hypothesise that the infiltrative clone may arise before the proliferative clone and not vice versa as in the large majority of solid malignancies.
+Hence, we hypothesise that the infiltrative clone(s) may arise before the proliferative clone(s) and not vice versa as in the large majority of solid malignancies.
 (D) At surgery, the primary tumour mass only is removed.
 (E) However, infiltrative cells in the normal brain parenchyma and SVZ are left behind.
 (F) Residual glioblastoma cells infiltrated throughout the brain then give origin to relapse tumours even at distant locations.